 - Use sharp pruners and cut the roses with as long a stem on them as possible, making slightly angled cuts as well, which will help them take up the water easier.

-- Once cut, place the rose(s) immediately into a container of cool to lukewarm water, cutting them off again about ½ inch on an angle underwater.
+- Once cut, place the rose(s) immediately into a container of cool to lukewarm water, cutting them off again about ½ inch (1 cm.) at an angle underwater.
 Cutting the rose canes under the water eliminates the bubbles that can gather on the cut ends and impede the water from going up the canes properly.

 - Using a preservative product will help keep the roses fresh as will the sugars in Sprite or 7-Up.